Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

 while keeping $t_{\mathrm{var}}$ and $I_{0}$ as well as the observational and noise models unchanged.
 This transformation allows a comparisons of the inference methods CNF and PF in either parameter space without altering the underlying system.

-\subsection{Observation Model}
+\subsubsection{Observation model}

 The course of an epidemic is usually only partially observed and data is often only available in aggregated form on population level.
-For both models introduced above, we consider an observation model reflecting two often measured quantities to monitor infectious diseases.
-For the SIR model, the observables are
+For all models introduced above, we consider an observation model reflecting one to two often measured quantities to monitor infectious diseases.
+For the SIS model, the observable is